Culture

 Owain is one of just two Welsh speakers in the peloton and became the first Welsh-speaking athlete to win a gold medal at the 2016 Olympics in Rio de Janeiro.

-While he loves to explore new places on long rides, his favorite place to ride is in the Peak District — preferably on a sunny day.
+While he loves to explore new places on long rides, his favorite place to ride is in the Peak District, preferably on a sunny day.
 For Owain, setting goals and giving his all in their pursuit is deeply satisfying.
 In the moment that a race kicks it up a notch, he finds motivation in reminding himself that the outcome will be worth the effort.
-Owain, the runner-up in the 2019 edition of Kuurne-Bruxelles-Kuurne, loves racing the Classics and Grand Tours.
-When Owain is not on his bike, you’ll find him overseeing 5 Rings, his coffee company named for the Olympic rings.
+Owain, the runner-up in the 2019 edition of Kuurne-Bruxelles-Kuurne, loves racing the classics and grand tours.

 James Shaw

-James loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
+James Shaw loves the places that his bike has taken him, the people he has met because of cycling, and the life lessons he’s learned through the sport.
 But what does he love most about cycling?
 Racing.

 Through the year, he lives in England’s Peak District.
 When he is home, James resets by taking his dogs for long walks on the moors and riding with old clubmates.
 His racing and training schedule is very busy, but whenever he has time, James hitches a trailer to his bike and goes bike packing.
+He also enjoys riding motorbikes and going off-roading in the old 4x4 that he refurbished.

 Harry Sweeny

-Harry Sweeny is excited to broaden his horizons with EF Education-EasyPost.
-The 25-year-old Australian joins our team in 2024.
-It will be his fourth season as a pro.
 Harry is still discovering his limits as a racer.
-As a U23, he won Il Piccolo Lombardia and has since ridden the Tour de France, where, as a rookie, he finished third on a stage and rode onto the Champs-Élysées in the break, as jets trailed red, white, and blue streaks into the sky overhead.
+As a under-23, he won Il Piccolo Lombardia and has since ridden the Tour de France, where, as a rookie, he finished third on a stage and rode onto the Champs-Élysées in the break, as jets trailed red, white, and blue streaks into the sky overhead.
 He has raced Paris-Roubaix in the wet and Liège-Bastogne-Liège alongside his friend, the former winner and local legend, Philippe Gilbert.
-This year, he finished fourth on GC at the Vuelta a Castilla y Leon.
+Last year, he finished seventh on GC at the Tour of Luxembourg after riding hard for his teammates all season.
 Harry believes that his best is yet to come.

 He came to cycling late.
 As a kid growing up in Brisbane, where his family moved when he was a child, he played soccer and rugby and did gymnastics and swam.
 He took up triathlon as a schoolboy, but focused on cycling when he was a junior and was recovering from a running injury.
 He started out racing local crits.
 His athleticism soon shone and he was picked to race the world championships in Richmond, Virginia for the Australian national team.